How to Stop Your Spouse From Bringing Up the Past

 4. Diverting the subject

-Bringing up the past mistakes by your partner to light can be used as a strategy to divert the focus from a mistake they made.
+Bringing past mistakes of your partner to light can be used as a strategy to divert the focus from a mistake you made.
 Diverting the subject could bring you relief and help you avoid some unpleasant consequences.

-For example, when you forget to do something they asked you to, and you come back with reminding of the things they forgot.
-It doesn’t address the problem.
+For example, when you forget to do something they asked you to, and you come back with a reminder of the things they forgot, it doesn’t address the problem.
 It only temporarily shifts the responsibility and guilt away from you.

-Moreover, it does not solve the problem.
-It can magnify them by ping-ponging accusations at each other.
+Moreover, it usually makes things worse.
+It can magnify them by causing you to ping-pong accusations at each other.

 5. Low emotional control

-Perhaps you are already aware you are bringing up the past when you don’t want to?
-You try to focus on the present, but emotions get the best of you?
+Perhaps you are already aware you are bringing up the past when you don’t want to.
+You try to focus on the present, but emotions get the best of you.
+This is when your partner brings up your past mistakes and ruins the situation further.

 Managing your emotional reactivity in an argument is key to resolving it productively and with minimal emotional scars.